Methods of Payment

 Banking Systems

-The Bank of Thailand (BOT, the country’s central bank) regulates the banking sector and payment infrastructure.
-Many innovative financial platforms have been introduced to the market, which aim to facilitate online payments through mobile phones.
-In April 2021, the BOT and the Monetary Authority of Singapore jointly announced the linkage of their respective national payments systems (PromptPay and PayNow) in a first-of-its-kind scheme to facilitate cross-border transactions.
-The BOT is also piloting its Central Bank Digital Currency (CBDC).
+The Bank of Thailand (BOT), the country’s central bank, regulates the banking sector, including SFIs, and payment infrastructure.
+Many innovative financial platforms, aiming to facilitate online payments through mobile phones, have been introduced to the market.
+In April 2021, the BOT and the Monetary Authority of Singapore jointly announced the linkage of their respective national payment systems (PromptPay and PayNow) in a first-of-its-kind initiative to facilitate cross-border transactions.
+In addition, Thailand has also partnered with Vietnam to implement a cross-border QR payment system.
+This allows tourists from both countries to make payments by scanning standardized QR codes, promoting seamless and cost-effective transactions for travelers.

 Foreign Exchange Controls